Wall-Go/WallGoCollision/docs/source/install.md

+# Installation

+WallGoCollision can be installed with pip, using:

-# Installing WallGoCollision
+    pip install WallGoCollision

-Here we give detailed installation instructions, and installation options.
-For the simplest installation, see the [quickstart](quickstart.md).
+If you have an existing installation, add the flag `--upgrade` to install the latest (stable) release.

-You must have a C++17 compliant compiler (gcc, clang, MSVC etc) and CMake (version 3.18 or newer) installed.
+Alternatively, below we give details on how to build the latest (unstable) development version from the repository.
+To build WallGoCollision from source, you must have a C++17 compliant compiler (gcc, clang, MSVC etc) and CMake (version 3.18 or newer) installed.

 ### Installing the Python extension module only (with pip)

+After cloning the [WallGoCollision repository](https://github.com/Wall-Go/WallGoCollision), run
 ```
 pip install . -v
 ```